TroyWilliams3687/python_repo_template/README.md

 >NOTE: The `Makefile` support files are located in the `./mf_support` folder to clean up the repo of the root.
 They do tend to add noise that isn't necessary.

+## `mf_support`

+This folder contains the support files required by the `Makefile` in the repository.
+You should maintain copies of the support files so the repository can stand on its own.

 ## Basic Commands